nicolasfara/cheese-ontology/docs/content/_index.md

 - _Cheese_ types
 - _Raw Materials_ and _Milk_ used to make a cheese
-- _Environment_ where a cheese has taken place
+- _Locations_ where the cheesemaking has taken place
 - _Aging_ or _Ripening_ of a cheese
-- _Certifications_
+- _Environment_ where a cheese is matured
-- _Locations_ were a cheese is made
+- _Certifications_ of a cheese

 ---